jankuss/genq/README.md

 **Tired of waiting for build_runner to churn through your codebase?**

-genq cuts through the wait and generates data classes for your Dart projects in seconds, not minutes. ⚡️
+genq cuts through the wait and generates data classes for your Dart projects in milliseconds, not minutes. ⚡️

 Inspired by **freezed**, genq offers a familiar syntax for defining data classes, but with a focus on **lightning-fast performance**.
 No need to write copyWith, toString, or equals methods by hand - genq does it all for you.